Before You Arrive

 - Upon arrival at Crocodiles of the World, please have the children remain in the transport vehicles whilst the Group Leader checks in at the front desk with the relevant paper work ready.

-- An Education Team member will meet you and arrange for the children to be brought into the zoo and settled into the education room, where bags and belongings can be kept for the duration of the visit.
+- The Group Leader can then arrange for the children to be brought into the zoo and settled into the education room, where bags and belongings can be kept for the duration of the visit.

 - We will then give a Health and Safety Briefing to the group.